 To hear more of Scott Hamula’s thoughts on Super Bowl XLVII advertising, contact him at email@example.com or (607) 274-1034.

-Originally published in Media Relations: Super Bowl Experience Begins Long Before Kick-Off for Fans and Brands.
+Originally published in IC News: Super Bowl Experience Begins Long Before Kick-Off for Fans and Brands.